What is the difference between ABM and Inbound Marketing? Confusion persists about what is (and is not) Account-Based Marketing.

 Account-Based Marketing vs Inbound Marketing – Blurred Lines

 Brian Halligan of HubSpot is credited with coining the phrase Inbound Marketing in the mid-2000s.
 Hubspot, founded in 2005, was one of the first inbound marketing services businesses.

 Hubspot defines inbound marketing as “a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.”

 But this is more than pushing information on the web that may be interesting to potential customers in the expectation that a proportion responds.
 Surely ‘tailored to them’ brings in an element of ABM?

 ITSMA defines ABM as treating individual accounts as markets in their own right.
 They suggest ‘Using a combination of market insight, account insight, and individual buyer insight, marketing and sales craft personalized content to drive interest and engagement’

-The Difference Between Inbound And ABM Content
+The Difference Between ABM and Inbound Content

 In contrast, we define inbound content as the shotgun approach.
-It has a purpose and is aimed at a target group but it is a general promotional tool.
-Inbound marketing should solicit an “OK, that’s interesting, tell me more” type response from a prospect.
-It can also be used to build credibility/authority.
+It has a purpose and aims at a target group, but it is a general promotional tool.
+Content is either designed to build credibility or to solicit a response (for example a download) for later follow up.